 Manual partitioning is enabled by using PARTITION_TYPE = USER_SPECIFIED.
 In this mode:

-- The system does not automatically discover partitions.
+- The external table does not automatically discover partitions.

 - You must explicitly manage partitions by using